Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Conclusions

 \section{Conclusions}

-We extend the well-known $\Wi$ transitions in steady extension to oscillatory extension, and unlike steady extension we find that bounded solutions exist for all $\Wi,$ but there is a $\De$ dependent $\Wi$ transition beyond which the size of the stress grows exponentially in $\Wi.$ In simulations of swimmers in the high amplitude, high $\De$ case from Fig.\ \ref{fig:TWALR}(b) the swimmer is well in the nonlinear regime at $\Wi=20$ and $\De=2.$ Comparing the stress as a function of $\De$ for swimmers and flexors from Fig.\ \ref{fig:TWALR}(c) and Fig. \ref{fig:LAOE_fl}(d), respectively, shows a similar amplitude dependent response, which is different from the theory and simulations of stationary extensional points.
+We extend the well-known $\Wi$ transitions in steady extension to oscillatory extension, and unlike steady extension we find that bounded solutions exist for all $\Wi,$ but there is a $\De$ dependent $\Wi$ transition beyond which the size of the stress grows exponentially in $\Wi.$ In simulations of swimmers in the high amplitude, high $\De$ case from Fig.\ \ref{fig:TWALR}(b) the swimmer is well in the nonlinear regime at $\Wi=20$ and $\De=2.$ Comparing the stress as a function of $\De$ for swimmers and flexors from Fig.\ \ref{fig:TWALR}(c) and Fig. \ref{fig:LAOE_fl}(b), respectively, shows a similar amplitude dependent response, which is different from the theory and simulations of stationary extensional points.
 Previous simulations \cite{teran2010viscoelastic,thomases2017flexible} noted that swimming speed dependence on $\De$ was different for high and low amplitude gaits.
 Here we explain these observations by identifying a $\Wi$ transition which shows that high amplitude gaits operate in the regime of large stress growth.

 Both the oscillatory extension stagnation point theory and the 4-roll mill simulations exhibited non-monotonicity in the stress response for a fixed ``gait" ($\mathcal{A}=\Wi/(2\De)$).
 This non-monotonicity comes from the fact that in the limit as $\De\rightarrow 0,$ the stress must go to zero, and as $\De\rightarrow\infty$ oscillations are averaged out and the stress again goes to zero.
-For flexors we saw a similar non-monotonicity at low amplitude, but at the high amplitude we saw that particle paths were deformed and thus the stress growth and decay were no longer averaging out.
-In those cases we no longer saw decay to zero, but decay to a fixed value or growth.
-This non-monotonicity appears to be related to non-monotonic speed responses that have been observed in simulations before \cite{teran2010viscoelastic,thomases2014mechanisms,salazar2016numerical,thomases2017flexible} without explanation.
+For flexors we saw a similar non-monotonicity at low amplitude, but at higher amplitudes we saw that particle paths were deformed and thus the stress growth and decay were no longer averaging out.
+This non-monotonicity appears to be related to non-monotonic speed responses that have been observed, but not explained, in simulations \cite{teran2010viscoelastic,thomases2014mechanisms,salazar2016numerical,thomases2017flexible} (also shown in Fig. \ref{fig:TWALR}(d)).

 For the flexors at high $\De,$ the stress growth and decay do not average out as they do in the four-roll mill because the systems are driven differently.
 In the 4-roll mill system, the steady extensional point is driven by a background force, and as the stress grows the velocity nearby changes in such a way that reduces the stress.
 By contrast, for the flexors, the motion is fixed, but the location of the extension is free to move, and as the extension moves fluid patches no longer feel an equal stretch-compress.
 In the 4-roll mill the nonlinear feedback actually weakens the stress where with the flexors the nonlinearities are amplified.